News > Tracking Avoided Carbon in Gazebo

 Energy Sensei

-Tracking Avoided Carbon in Energy Sensei
+Tracking Avoided Carbon in Gazebo

 When was the last time you looked at your organization’s carbon footprint?
 For a plant engineer, maintenance leader, or facility manager, corporate carbon reporting may feel too abstract to utilize in operational decisions.
 In this post, we’ll highlight strategies to help plant leaders measure the emission reduction impact of their work, include carbon in operational decisions, and thereby highlight the potential impact on corporate decarbonization goals.